DenisovAV/mobile_to_web_workshop/public/10_conclusions/instructions.md

 ## Congrats, you've done it!

-The workshop hasn’t been not easy, but in the process of going through it, you have solved many different tasks related to Web and Desktop specific user interaction tasks.
+In the process of going through the workshop, you have solved many different tasks related to Web and Desktop specific user interaction tasks.

 So, you've learned how to: